ArjunKawale/Survey_Project/README.md

 ## ✅ Summary

-This project is a **survey form sample** that demonstrates the integration of 5 Azure cloud services working together:
+This project is a **survey form sample** that integrates **5 Azure cloud services** in a connected workflow:

-- **Azure Static Web App** – Hosts the frontend survey form.
+- Static Web App
-- **Azure Logic App** – Processes form submissions and sends confirmation emails.
+- Logic App
-- **Azure Table Storage** – Stores user feedback data.
+- Table Storage
-- **Azure Monitor** – Tracks the health and performance of the Logic App and sends alerts.
+- Monitor
-- **Azure IAM** – Grants read-only access for data analysis.
+- IAM

----
+It demonstrates automation, data handling, and monitoring in a cloud-native environment and satisfies the requirement of using 4+ Azure services.